 red_theme into the

-master branch we are currently located in.
+main branch we are currently located in.
 We'll run the following command:

 $ git merge red_theme